MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

         ![Screenshot of the feedback link at the top of a training module.](media/provide-feedback/feedback-link-training.png)

 1. Choose the thumbs up option if you found the page helpful; choose the thumbs down option if it wasn’t.
 1. Choose a reason for your feedback.
-Optionally, use the comment box to provide specific feedback on the content.
+Optionally, we highly encourage you to use the comment box (which supports up to 999 characters of text) to provide specific feedback on the content.

     ![Screenshot of the feedback control.](media/provide-feedback/feedback-box.png)